MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

-Can AI learn new tricks without forgetting old ones?
-This project tackles the "catastrophic forgetting" problem that plagues neural networks when they're retrained on new data.
-Using handwritten digit recognition as a testing ground, I've implemented and compared three innovative approaches: Experience Replay, Sequential Fine-tuning, and Low-Rank Adaptation.
-The results demonstrate practical solutions for adapting AI systems when original training data is unavailable or when computing resources are limited — a common challenge in real-world AI deployment.
+This project investigates the critical challenge of catastrophic forgetting in neural networks when retrained on new datasets.
+Using handwritten digit recognition as a controlled experimental framework, I implemented and systematically compared three advanced approaches: Experience Replay, Sequential Fine-tuning, and Low-Rank Adaptation (LoRA).
+The research demonstrates practical methodologies for adapting AI systems in scenarios where original training data is unavailable or computational resources are constrained—addressing a fundamental challenge in real-world AI deployment and maintenance.